AntoineCollin/scMusketeers/README.md

 ## Install

-You can install sc_permut with Pypi:
+You can install sc_musketeers with Pypi:

 ```bash
 $ pip install sc-musketeers